 Possession of a Controlled Substance Las Vegas Nevada

-Thus, if one is merely in possession, without intending to sell, in all likelihood, probation will be the punishment even in the situation of a felony conviction.
+In most cases, if one is merely in possession of marijuana, without intending to sell, in all likelihood, probation will be the punishment even in the situation of a felony conviction.
 Depending on the facts and the prosecuting agency, many misdemeanor cases can be dismissed through negotiations and this can be true of felony charges as well.
-This is all case specific and you should not attempt to defend yourself in any scenario, even a misdemeanor case a conviction can still affect your employment, security clearance and even eligibility for programs in the future.
+This is all case specific and you should not attempt to defend yourself in any scenario.
+Even a misdemeanor drug offense can affect your employment, security clearance and even eligibility for programs in the future.

 Having a state-issued medical marijuana license can be used as a complete defense to simple possession cases so long as your license is issued by Nevada or a recognized equivalent issued by another state, and you are within the legal limits (2 ½ ounces of usable marijuana for instance).